 - Acts independently of the administrative structures of the institution and/or students' associations;

-- Reports publicly on findings and recommendations and/or issues an annual report to the authority designated in the terms of reference of the office.
-The power to recommend does not imply executive power to implement the recommendation
+- Reports publicly on findings and recommendations and/or issues on annual report to the authority designated in the terms of reference of the Office.
+The power to recommend does not imply executive power to implement the recommendation.

 In addition, most persons fulfilling an ombuds function have the power to investigate through access to persons and to records, files and so forth.

 For more information on these associations please visit their websites:

 F T I